List of BanG Dream! characters: Morfonica

-Morfonica consists of five second-year students at the prestigious Tsukinomori Girls' Academy.
+Morfonica is a symphonic rock band consisting of five second-year students at the prestigious Tsukinomori Girls' Academy.
 Similar to Poppin'Party, Roselia, and Raise A Suilen, Morfonica's cast members perform their own music.
 The band's name is a portmanteau of "morpho" and "symphonic".

 Morfonica's members make their debut in Girls Band Party!'s second main story, which overlaps with their band story "Morfonica, To the Sparkling World"; their second band story "Fly with the night" concerns Rui's role in the band.
 The band's first anime appearance takes place in the spin-off BanG Dream!
 Girls Band Party!
 Pico: Ohmori.

 The band's members host the weekly YouTube show Morfonical.